 How do drug traffickers take advantage of pharmacists?

 While doctors can write a prescription, it is the pharmacist who gives out the drugs.
-So the people with false prescriptions take them to you, and if they succeed, may return on several occasions or send others involved in prescription fraud to your store.
+So the people with false prescriptions take them to you, and if they succeed, may return on several occasions or send others involved in prescriptions to your store.
 When the police trace the drugs, they see they came from your store and assume you must be part of the criminal gang.

 While you might have written or issued a prescription for drugs that ended up in the wrong hands, that does not make you a knowing accomplice.
 As hard as you try to verify people asking for prescription medicines, some will slip through your checks.
 Getting help to clear your name will be crucial.